-Course Code Course Title EFTS 08 P/C/R/RP/EQ PSYC 651 Psychotherapeutic Methods 0.25 w P: PSYC 641, PSYC 642, PSYC 643 PSYC 653 Year 2 Practicum 0.25 W P: PSYC 641, PSYC 642, PSYC 643 PSYC 654 Comprehensive Exam in Clinical Psychology 0.10 w P: Subject to approval of the Head of Department.
+Course Code Course Title EFTS 09 P/C/R/RP/EQ PSYC 651 Psychotherapeutic Methods 0.25 w P: Subject to approval of the Head of Department.
+PSYC 653 Year 2 Practicum 0.25 W P: Subject to approval of the Head of Department.
+PSYC 654 Comprehensive Exam in Clinical Psychology 0.1 W P: Subject to approval of the Head of Department.